 Great Estate Festival

-Weekend Camping Tickets are currently on sale priced from £85 (plus £4.50 booking fee).
-Glamping options with bell tents and hobbit huts are also available.
+Weekend Camping Tickets are currently on sale priced from £75.00 (plus £4.50 booking fee).
+Glamping options with bell tents are also available.
+Campervan, caravan and motorhome pitches must be purchased in advance via the website.
 Please note The Great Estate operates a tiered ticket system with prices changing over time.
 An allocation of tickets is reserved for each tier, this will close when the allocation of tickets is sold out.
-For festival guests wanting to set up camp early and party the night away with Back Beat Sound System, this year’s event will open its gates to tents, campervans, caravans and motorhomes on Thursday 30th May.
-Upgrade Festival Camping Tickets priced at £25 (plus £2.50 booking fee) must be purchased in advance from The Great Estate website.

-The Great Estate is an independent, three-day music festival taking place over the weekend of 31st May – 2nd June 2019 in the prestigious grounds of Scorrier House.
-Since the inaugural event back in 2017, The Great Estate has played host to hundreds of bands, DJ’s and artists, thousands of partygoers, four camels, three suffragettes and one giant cream tea party.
-Created by Newquay-based production company Quick Panda Productions, The Great Estate continues to add its eccentric mark on Cornwall.
+The Great Estate is an independent, three-day music festival taking place in the prestigious grounds of Scorrier House.
+Since the inaugural event back in 2017, The Great Estate has played host to hundreds of bands, DJ’s and artists, thousands of partygoers, four camels, three suffragettes and a group of Mexican wrestlers.

-For an unforgettable weekend, please visit www.greatestatefestival.co.uk for further information and tickets.
+For an unforgettable weekend of fun and frolics, please visit www.greatestatefestival.co.uk for further information and tickets.